hieucannguyen/coe332-Hieu-Nguyen/homework08/README.md

 - [requirements.txt](requirements.txt) Required dependencies for the project
 - [gene_api.py](gene_api.py) API endpoints for communicaton to redis and get requests
 - [jobs.py](jobs.py) Module to handle jobs requests
-- [worker.py](worker.py) worker to handle jobs in the redis database (queue) as they come in and then post results in the results database
+- [worker.py](worker.py) Worker to handle jobs in the redis database (queue) as they come in and then post results in the results database
+- [worker.py](test_gene_api.py.py) Integration tests for flask app
 ## Running the application using Docker
 ### Build the image
 Navigate into the directory where our app, Dockerfile, and [docker-compose.yml](docker-compose.yml) are located.